zabelins/antenna4py/readme.md

-# My antenna program 1
+# program for modeling an adaptive antenna

-Info about antenna4py
+Version 1.0